 Historically known as Lishan Garden, The Mausoleum of Emperor Qin Shi Huang is the the largest imperial tomb in China with the richest buried objects.
-In February, 2009, the local bureau of cultural heritage finally declared the establishment of Emperor Qin Shi Huang's Mausoleum Site Park.
-The new site area retains the Museum of Terra-cotta Warriors and Horses of Qin Shi Huang and has a newly built Lishan Garden based on the discoveries from the mausoleum of the emperor.
+In February, 2009, the local bureau of cultural heritage finally declared the establishment of Emperor Qinshihuang's Mausoleum Site Museum.
+The new site area retains the Museum of Terra-cotta Warriors and Horses of Qin Shi Huang and has a newly built Qin Shi Huang's Mausoleum Site Park (Lishan Garden) based on the discoveries from the mausoleum of the emperor.

 Mausoleum Site Park